-4. HANDS-ON SESSIONS: For safety reasons, participants MUST wear proper work attire and closed toed shoes that have non-skid or rubber soles, AT ALL TIMES.
+- 4. HANDS-ON SESSIONS: For safety reasons, participants MUST wear proper work attire and closed toed shoes that have non-skid or rubber soles, AT ALL TIMES.
 Proper work attire includes a combination of clothing (avoid ragged or loose-fitting garments) and following proper safety practices that will decrease the likelihood of injury or incidents at work.
 Participants are expected to come wearing proper work attire each day.
-Failing to follow this expectation may lead to being asked to leave and retake the course due to not being prepared and or failing to follow safety and health procedures.

-- Open-toed shoes, sandals, flip-flops and/or clogs are ABSOLUTELY NOT ACCEPTABLE.
+Failing to follow this expectation may lead to being asked to leave and retake the course due to not being prepared and or failing to follow safety and health procedures. - Open-toed shoes, sandals, flip-flops and/or clogs are ABSOLUTELY NOT ACCEPTABLE.
 Shoes must be in good condition.
-Sandals, open-toed shoes, and shoes with woven uppers, do not protect against accidental spillage of corrosive or irritating chemicals or machinery movement. - DO NOT wear loose or torn clothing due to the potential for ignition, absorption of chemicals, and potential entanglement in machinery. - DO NOT wear loose or dangling jewelry and confine long hair to decrease the potential for entanglement in machinery. - Finger rings or other tight jewelry, which is not easily removed, should be avoided because of the danger of corrosive or irritating liquids getting underneath the piece and producing irritation.
+Sandals, open-toed shoes, and shoes with woven uppers, do not protect against accidental spillage of corrosive or irritating chemicals or machinery movement. - DO NOT wear loose or torn clothing due to the potential for ignition, absorption of chemicals, and potential entanglement in machinery. - DO NOT wear loose or dangling jewelry and confine long hair to decrease the potential for entanglement in machinery. - Finger rings or other tight jewelry, which is not easily removed, should be avoided because of the danger of corrosive or irritating liquids getting underneath the piece and producing irritation. - 5.
+HANDS-ON RESULT: Participants should receive their results from the hands-on facilitators.
+YOU MUST CONTACT THE CUSTODIAL SUPERVISORS OR THEIR OFFICE TO RECEIVE YOUR HANDS-ON RESULT...FAILURE TO DO SO WILL RESULT IN YOUR HAVING TO TAKE THE ENTIRE PROGRAM AGAIN IF YOU DID NOT MEET THE RESULTS AS DEFINED BY THE FACILITATORS (CUSTODIAL SUPERVISORS)! - 6.
+HANDS-ON RETAKE: Participants who d0 not achieve a PASSING result during the hands-on sessions, will be provided one (1) opportunity to retake their NON-PASSING component within 20 days after the final day of the program.
+All arrangements for retaking the assessment must be made through the Custodial Supervisors and / or TAONI office, which will provide the date(s) and time(s) for individuals to attend.
+If you are scheduled to show for a retake opportunity and are absent, you will have to redo the entire Program.
+There will be no third opportunity without re-taking the program. - 7.
+FEEDBACK SURVEY: Participants are responsible for completing their course feedback survey in LEARNING ACROSS BROWARD (LAB) within 20 days, after the final day of the program to receive program credit completion.

-5. ASSESSMENT: Cheating will not be allowed or tolerated!
-If caught cheating during assessment (initial or retake), you will be expected to leave the premises and may be suspended from any FSP Program for up to 6 months.
-Additionally, this information will be shared with your Principal / Supervisor.
-Prior to taking the assessment, all materials (notes, books, etc..) must be left in your car or on table next to proctor.
-Examples of cheating are:

-- Using notes, handbooks, dictionaries and /or technology (cell phones, watches, etc..); - Talking to another individual during the assessment or looking at other's assessment - Leaving the assessment room, without permission from the trainer prior to completion;

-6. ASSESSMENT RESULTS: Participants should contact the Program Coordinator for their assessment results.
-YOU MUST CONTACT THE PROGRAM COORDINATOR OR THEIR OFFICE TO RECEIVE YOUR FINAL ASSESSMENT GRADE(S)...FAILURE TO DO SO WILL RESULT IN YOUR HAVING TO TAKE THE ENTIRE PROGRAM AGAIN IF YOU DID NOT MEET THE 80% MASTERY REQUIREMENT!

-7. RETAKE ASSESSMENT: Participants who d0 not achieve a mastery score of 80% or higher on their initial assessment, will be provided one (1) opportunity to retake the assessment within 30 days after their initial assessment.
-All arrangements for retaking the assessment must be made through the Program Coordinator or their office, which will provide the date(s) and time(s) for individuals to attend.
-If you are scheduled to show for a retake assessment and are absent, you will have to redo the entire Program.
-There will be no third opportunity without re-taking the program.

-8. FEEDBACK SURVEY: Participants are responsible for completing their course feedback survey in LAB to receive in-service credit for the Program.
 Failure to complete the course feedback survey for a class or program within the given timeframe will result in the participant having to redo the entire program / class, not receiving in-service credit or receiving program supplement.
-If you do not complete this requirement, the program / class will not show on your in-service report for the District.
+If you do not complete this requirement, the program / class will not show on your in-service report for the district.
 Any program or class is not finished until you have completed this requirement!

 Please contact your Inservice Facilitator (schools) / Course Organizer (departments) if you have any questions pertaining to Learning Across Broward (LAB).
 You may also call 754-321-5055 for assistance.